JuliaSobczak/JuliaSobczak.github.io/_posts/2023-11-28-the-journey-begins.md

 *Cheers from the Village Bier Garten*

 The lederhosen was out in full force!
 They had a live one-man band who was definitely getting his exercise.
 He took the stage and after a few mentions of free shots and chugging beers he had everyone's attention.
-He played piano and cowbell, sang everything in German, and had a alphorn which none of us had ever seen before.
+He played piano and cowbell, sang everything in German, and had an alphorn which none of us had ever seen before.

 ![german-guy](/images/german-guy.jpg)